Girls basketball: New coaches at L-P, St. Bede hold first practices

 First-year La Salle-Peru girls basketball coach Adam Spencer was disappointed to have a gym full of players for his first official practice Monday.

-He was hoping the Cavalier volleyball team would win the regional championship and thus have been playing Monday night at L-P.
+He was hoping the Cavaliers volleyball team would win the regional championship and thus have been playing Monday night at L-P.

 Instead, Spencer welcomed the nine volleyball players to practice with the rest of the roster.

-“Everybody’s excited,” Spencer said about practice getting underway.
-“We thought we were going to have just a couple girls at the first practice, but it worked out.
-They’re into it.
-We have some competitors, which is really fun.

-“I think (the first practice) went pretty well.
+“Everybody’s excited,” Spencer said.
+“I think [the first practice] went pretty well.
 We did a lot of the same stuff we did over the summer.
 We were red in the face and breathing a little heavy, but that’s to be expected.
 It’s basketball season.
 If you’re going up and down, you need a little endurance.”

 “It’s exciting,” Mickley said.
 “The girls are just getting rolling.
 We have a lot to accomplish in a short period of time.
 They seem excited to get the season going and show what we’re capable of doing.”